cuhksam/emnlp2019.github.io/_pages/program/keynotes.md

 ---
 {% include base_path %}

 The following speakers have graciously accepted to give keynotes at EMNLP-IJCNLP 2019.
-Missing details will be announced soon
+Missing information will be added soon.

 {% include feature_row id="meeyoung" type="left" %}